-Ile Saint Louis in Paris is the second largest island on the Seine river.
-Entirely built in the 17th century, it keeps a romantic and quiet atmosphere, close to Notre Dame.
-Most sights are private and hardly visitable.
-Hotels are few.
+Ile Saint-Louis in Paris is the second largest island on the Seine river.
+Built in the 17th century, it keeps a romantic and quiet atmosphere, close to Notre-Dame.
+Most sights are private.
+There are a few great hotels and apartments.
 Berthillon, the icecream maker is the biggest attraction.
 Walk around the island on the banks to admire the view.
 Places to visit in Paris.

-Walk from Notre-Dame to Ile Saint-Louis through Notre Dame Gardens and Pont Saint Louis.
-Look for Bertillon famous icecreams, 31 rue Saint-Louis en l'Ile.
-Taste them at Le Flore en L'Ile, 42 quai d'Orleans.
+Walk from Notre-Dame to Ile Saint-Louis through Notre-Dame Gardens (Jardin de l'Archevéché) and the pedestrian Pont Saint-Louis.
+Enjoy the romantic views over Notre-Dame, Le Marais, the left bank from the Seine river quays.
+Look for Bertillon famous ice-creams, 31 rue Saint-Louis en l'Ile.
+Taste them at Le Flore en L'Ile, 42 quai d'Orléans, an affordable French restaurant with a beautiful view over Notre-Dame.
+Enjoy French food at Brasserie de l'Ile Saint-Louis, 55 quai de Bourbon.
 Web site.
-Enjoy French food at Brasserie de l'Ile Saint Louis, 55 quai de Bourbon.
-Web site.
-Look for Hotel Lauzun, 17, Quai d'Anjou, a superb mansion that can be visited on rare occasions, and Saint Louis en L'Ile Church, 19, rue Saint Louis en l'Ile.
+Look for Hotel Lauzun, 17, Quai d'Anjou, a superb mansion that can be visited on rare occasions, and Saint-Louis en L'Ile Church, 19, rue Saint-Louis en l'Ile.

 There were two islands, Ile aux Vaches upstream and Ile Notre-Dame downstream.
 The two islands belonged to the chapter of Notre-Dame Cathedral and served as pastures.